 acceptable range of versions, according to semver (Item 21) rules, and Cargo takes this into account when the same

-then Cargo will pick the most recent version of the crate within the overlap.
+semver-compatible, then Cargo will pick the most recent version of the crate within the

 However, if there is no semver-compatible overlap, then Cargo will build multiple copies of the dependency at different versions.
 This can lead to confusion if the dependency is exposed in some way rather than just being used internally (Item 24) – the compiler will treat the two versions as being distinct crates, but its error messages won't necessarily make that clear.

-mechanisms (Item 38) .
-The Rust toolchain can internally disambiguate distinct versions of Rust code, but any included
+FFI mechanisms (Item 34) .
+The Rust toolchain can internally disambiguate distinct versions of Rust code, but any

 library (which is written in C and assembler).

 The third subtlety of Cargo's resolution process to be aware of is feature unification: the features that get activated for a dependent crate are the union of the features selected by different places in the dependency graph; see Item 26 for more details.

 Once Cargo has picked acceptable versions for all dependencies, its choices are recorded in the